drom/xphi/README.md

 The problem, is that 2-side PCB was so cheap that several copper pads came-off the board.
 That made the board more or less useless.

-For the next attempt we ordered JET-5304 PCI Express X16 Extender.
+For the next attempt we ordered JET-5304 PCI Express X16 Extender. ($11)

+We are going to check it with GPU card, and then rework the connector x16 to x24 with extra +12V power if first step is successfull.

 ![extender](img/extender_small.png)